 - A well-managed medicine cabinet reduces the risk of a child or pet mistakenly taking medications.

-So, when it comes to expired medication, the FDA's message is clear: If your medicine has expired, do not use it.
+So, the FDA's message is clear: If your medicine has expired, do not use it.

 The true shelf life of a medication is complex, however